status-im/hackathon/submissions/README.md

 ## Video
-The following demo illustrates a teacher and student using MyTutor system through the Status mobile app https://www.youtube.com/watch?v=OC8UeMsWDKs(some parts has been cut)
+The following demo illustrates a teacher and student using MyTutor system through the Status mobile app https://www.youtube.com/watch?v=OC8UeMsWDKs (some parts has been cut)

 ## Improvements & Ideas